ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-7}

 File shares are not elastic.
-Currently, you can provision minimum of 10 GB to maximum of 32,000 GB file shares, depending on the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles).
+Currently, you can provision a minimum of 10 GB to a maximum of 32,000 GB file shares, depending on the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles).

 ### Can I change the size of a file share?
 {: faq}